tencentyun/intlcloud-documents/yehe_doc/人工智能/文字识别/服务等级协议_intl_en.md

-**In order to use the Tencent Cloud Text Recognition Service (the “Service”), you shall read and comply with this Tencent Cloud Text Recognition Service Level Agreement (this “Agreement”, or this “SLA”) and the [Tencent Cloud Service Agreement](https://intl.cloud.tencent.com/document/product/301/12905).
+**In order to use the Tencent Cloud Optical Character Recognition Service (the “Service”), you shall read and comply with this Tencent Cloud Optical Character Recognition Service Level Agreement (this “Agreement”, or this “SLA”) and the** [**Tencent Cloud Service Agreement**](https://intl.cloud.tencent.com/document/product/301/9248)**.
 This Agreement contains, among others, the terms and definitions of the Service, level indicators of the Service Availability or success rate, compensation plan and release of liabilities.
 Please carefully read and fully understand each and every provision hereof, and the provisions restricting or releasing certain liabilities, or otherwise related to your material rights and interests, are in bold font or underlined or otherwise brought to your special attention.**

 **Please do not purchase the Service unless and until you have fully read, and completely understood and accepted all the terms hereof.
 By clicking “Agree”/ “Next”, or by purchasing or using the Service, or by otherwise accepting this Agreement, whether express or implied, you are deemed to have read, and agreed to be bound by, this Agreement.
 This Agreement shall then have legal effect on both you and Tencent Cloud, constituting a binding legal document on both parties.**

 **1. Terms and Definitions**

-**1.1 Tencent Cloud Text Recognition Service**
+**1.1 Tencent Cloud Optical Character Recognition Service**

-Refers to each independent text recognition service within the text recognition product provided to you by Tencent Cloud, such as the ID Card recognition, general printed character recognition, and general handwriting recognition services.
+Refers to each independent optical character recognition service within the Optical Character Recognition product provided to you by Tencent Cloud, such as the ID Card recognition, general printed character recognition, and general handwriting recognition services.

 **1.2 Service Month(s)**